DWShuo/dwshuo.dev/blog/content/posts/image-stitching/index.md

 To achieve rotation invariance we must assign the keypoint with a orientation.
-We first construct a histogram with 36 bins which covers 360 degrees around our keypoint, next we calculate the gradient magnitude and direction of the neighboring pixels and add them to the histogram.
+We first construct a histogram with 36 bins which covers 360 degrees around our keypoint, next we calculate the gradient magnitude and direction of the neighboring pixels(8-connected) and add them to the histogram.

 The orientations within 80% of the highest peaks are assigned to the keypoint.
-For each additional orientation assigned additional keypoints are created having the same position and scale as the original keypoint.
+For each additional orientation assigned, new keypoints are created having the same position and scale as the original keypoint.

 #### Keypoint descriptor